Sushma-Victor/Sushma-Victor/PROFILE-README.md

 ### 🌱 About Me

-- 🔭 Currently learning **Full Stack Development**
+- 🔭 Currently pursuing a **Full Stack Development Course** — covering Git, Responsive Web Design, JavaScript, Node.js, MongoDB, React.js, and REST APIs
+- 🤖 Also building **AI-based projects** — including a negotiation AI and a maternal health risk prediction model
-- 💡 I like building small projects to practice — an e-commerce UI, a todo app, and a voice-controlled trivia game so far
+- 💡 I like turning what I learn into real projects — an e-commerce UI, a todo app, a voice-controlled trivia game, and AI experiments so far
-- 🛠️ Comfortable with the **frontend**, getting hands-on with **backends** (Flask/Python)
+- 🛠️ Comfortable with the **frontend**, growing into **backend & full stack** work (Node.js, MongoDB, Flask/Python)
 - 📫 Open to connecting with other devs and learners

 ---